silhol/TrainingGenerator/README.md

 - Backup field - just in case I need later another element in the database

 # Main UI
-User selects task (after that he is returned to here):
+User selects task (after that the user is returned to here):
 - Do you want to add an exercise?
 - Do you want to create a training plan?
 - Modify an existing training plan?